-The deadline to apply is April 15th, 2021 at midnight EST. Projects must be completed on or before October 1, 2023.
+The deadline to apply is October 22nd, 2021 at midnight EST. Projects must be completed on or before October 1, 2023.
 Project extensions will not be granted.

 Who Can Apply

-CYRRC promotes research partnership between academics and SPOs.
-All projects should involve at least one academic partner, and at least one SPO partner (e.g. settlement agency, community organization, school board, etc).
+CYRRC promotes research partnerships between academics and service providers (SPOs).
+All CYRRC projects should involve at least one academic partner, and one SPO partner (e.g. settlement agency, community organization, school board, etc).

-CYRRC collaborators and partners (i.e., members who were part of CYRRC’s partnership grant application) from any research cluster are eligible to apply, with preference given to members of the Integration research cluster.
-Students and associate members are ineligible to apply directly but may partner with a CYRRC collaborator.
+CYRRC co-investigators and collaborators (i.e., members who were part of CYRRC’s partnership grant application) from any research cluster are eligible to apply.
+Students and associate members are not eligible to apply directly but may partner with a CYRRC collaborator.

-Funds may be held by either the SPO or academic partner.
-However, for projects where Research Ethics Board (REB) review is required, including but not limited to research involving human subjects, funds must be held by the institution where the ethics review will take place.
+Partner ESPOs are eligible to apply for funding in collaboration with an academic partner.
+In projects where Research Ethics Board (REB) review is required, including but not limited to research involving human subjects, funds must be held by the academic institution where the ethics review will take place.
 In projects where ethics review is not required, funds may be held by the ESPO partner.

-• Demonstrate a knowledge mobilization (KMb) plan that includes products targeted at academic and non academic audiences (please refer to our KMb guidance note for details).
+- Demonstrate a knowledge mobilization (KMb) plan that includes products targeted at academic and non-academic audiences.
+A KMb guidance note is appended for reference

 Preference will be given to projects that:

-• Provide capacity building or training opportunities for refugee youth
+- Provide capacity building or training opportunities for refugee youth as peer-researchers.

-• Respond to SPO priorities and build capacity of SPOs and community partners
+- Respond to ESPO priorities and build capacity of ESPOs and community partners

 CYRRC funds may be used to cover the following:

-• Salaries for eligible non-students (i.e. post docs and refugee youth)
+- Salaries for non-students (i.e. Postdocs and refugee youth)

 The following expenses may not be covered by this grant:

-All CYRRC projects must submit a final project report within 60 days of the project’s completion date.
+All CYRRC projects must submit to the CYRCC a final project report within 30 days of the project’s completion date.
 A reporting template will be provided and will include:

-• A list of outputs (i.e. papers, presentations, publications etc.)
+- A list of outputs (i.e. papers, presentations, publications )

 - Copies of all research and service-provider products associated with the research (i.e. publications, policy briefs, fact sheets, presentations )

-• Projects must also submit a financial statement (the Tri-Agency Form 300, typically prepared by Financial Services at academic institutions) by April 30th of each year that the project spent CYRRC funds.
+Projects must also submit a financial statement (the Tri-Agency Form 300, typically prepared by Financial Services at academic institutions) by April 30th of each year that the project is funded.